mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 **What limitations are there to achieving the use case?**
 * The dungeon master will no longer be allowed to select a desired map, but will only be able to generate random maps for usage.
-* If there arent enough prefab rooms, or if the user is really unlucky, they may experience very similar maps being generated if duplicate prefabs are being used.
+* If there aren't enough prefab rooms, or if the user is really unlucky, they may experience very similar maps being generated if duplicate prefabs are being used.

 **Use Case Flow**
 | Action | Type |